 Proposals & Engagements

 A same-sex wedding usually starts with a heartfelt same-sex wedding proposal.
 For many gay and lesbian couples, there isn't a blueprint for how to propose, since you may be the first same-sex couple you know to get married.
-If you have a million and one questions about how to propose to your boyfriend as a guy or how to propose as a girl, that's totally normal.
+If you have a million and one questions about how to propose to a guy if you're a guy or how to propose to a girl if you're a girl, that's totally normal.